Azure/acs-engine/docs/kubernetes/gpu.md

             path: /usr/local/nvidia
 ```

 We specify `nvidia.com/gpu: 1` or `alpha.kubernetes.io/nvidia-gpu: 1` in the resources limits.
-For v1.6 and v1.7 clusters, we need to mount the drivers from the host into the container.
+For v1.6 to v1.9 clusters, we need to mount the drivers from the host into the container.